-Last week, we learnt strategies and vocabulary required for a few communicative functions such as Requesting, Refusing, and Commenting.
+In the last blog, we learnt strategies and vocabulary required for a few communicative functions such as Refusing and Commenting.
 This week, let’s see how we can build language for a few more communicative functions – namely, Greetings, Answering Questions, and Expressing Feelings.
 There are, of course, more communicative functions and we’ll see how we can build a communicator’s language for those purposes in future blogs.

 Greetings are one of the fundamental components of social communication.
 It sets the tone for conversations and gets communicators started on making connections with others.

 - Teach them to wave hi, give high fives, and fist bumps (or foot-taps and elbow bumps during these COVID times).
 You can come up with more elaborate and cooler greetings young kids are into these days to get them motivated.

 - Use low tech cards with Hi, Hello, and vocabulary for other pleasantries we commonly exchange.